-The Public Interest Advocacy Centre (PIAC) welcomes the opportunity to comment on the exposure draft of the Data Availability and Transparency Bill (Draft Bill).
+The Public Interest Advocacy Centre (PIAC) welcomes the opportunity to make a submission to the Senate Finance and Public Administration Legislation Committee (Committee) on the Data Availability and Transparency Bill 2020 (the Bill).

 PIAC's work focuses on tackling barriers to justice and fairness experienced by marginalised communities.
-While PIAC does not oppose appropriate, secure and informed consent-based sharing of public sector data for the purposes of improving socio-economic outcomes, we are concerned that the Draft Bill fails to protect the rights of the most vulnerable.
+While PIAC does not oppose appropriate, secure and informed consent-based sharing of public sector data for the purposes of improving socio-economic outcomes, we are concerned that the Bill fails to protect the rights of the most vulnerable.